-USA-headquartered crane manufacturer Manitowoc is launching the Potain MCT 565 topless tower crane.
-It will be sold in all markets that currently receive cranes from the Potain factory in China.
+USA-headquartered crane manufacturer Manitowoc is launching the Potain MCT 565 flat top tower crane.
+It will be sold in all markets served by the Potain factory in China.

-According to Manitowoc, the MCT 565 is the largest topless crane being built at its factory in Zhanjiangang, China, and the crane has increased capacity options to reflect the growing scale of projects in the region.
-It will be at officially launched at Bauma China in November 2018.
+According to Manitowoc, the MCT 565 is the largest flat top crane being built at its factory in Zhanjiangang, China.
+Its increased capacity options reflect the growing scale of projects in the region.
+It will be officially launched at the Bauma China trade show in November 2018.